Traditional IRA or Roth IRA – Which one should you contribute to?

-Both are good because they provide some tax benefits that allow your investments to grow faster than they would if they were invested in a normal taxable account.
+Both options are good because they provide some tax benefits that allow your investments to grow faster than they would if simply invested in a normal taxable account.

 Step 1: Contribute to a Traditional IRA During Your Working Years

-While you are working, your taxable income is likely higher than it will be after FI so it makes sense to shield as much of that income from the taxman as you possibly can by contributing to a tax-free contribution account.
+While you are working, your tax rate will likely be higher than it will be after FI so shield as much of your income from the taxman as possible by contributing to a Traditional IRA.